tradingstrategy-ai/docs/source/deployment/backtest-vs-live-execution.rst

         --strategy-file=strategy/arbitrum-btc-usdc-sls.py \
         --trading-strategy-api-key=$TRADING_STRATEGY_API_KEY

-We map the current working directory (`pwd`) to Docker as a volume, so that it can read and write your local files, including the strategy module.
+The :term:`Docker` command above maps the current working directory (`pwd`) to Docker as a volume, so that :ref:`trade-executor` can read and write your local files.

 On the results